mholling/nswtopo/README.markdown

 ## Annotation Layers

-* utm-grid: represents a UTM grid
+* utm-XX-grid: represents a UTM grid for zone XX (zone determined by map bounds)
-* utm-eastings: annotates UTM eastings across the middle of the map
+* utm-XX-eastings: annotates UTM eastings for zone XX across the middle of the map
-* utm-northings: annotates UTM northings across the middle of the map
+* utm-XX-northings: annotates UTM northings for zone XX down the middle of the map
 * declination: represents lines of magnetic declination for map area
 * control-numbers: represents control circles for rogaine courses
 * control-circles: represents control numbers for rogaine courses